foomo/simplecert/README.md

 CAUTION: Beta, use with care.

-You need to supply the following data to autocert: Domains, Contact Email and a Directory to store the certs in (CacheDir).
+You need to supply the following data to simplecert: Domains, Contact Email and a Directory to store the certs in (CacheDir).
-On startup, call the autocert.Init() function and pass your config.
+On startup, call the simplecert.Init() function and pass your config.
 You will receive a certReloader instance, that has a GetCertificateFunc to allow hot reloading the cert upon renewal.
 See Usage for a detailed example.